ZJCODE/Multi-Agent-Framework/README.md

 g.add_member(designer)
 ```

-or delete agent from group like this
+or delete agent from group dynamically like this

 ```python
 g.delete_member("artist") # delete by name